- What Florida properties are listed in the National Register?

 Q: Can my property be listed in the National Register against my will?

-A: Federal regulations provide that properties can be listed only if a majority of their property owners do not formally object to the listing.
+A: Individually nominated properties cannot be listed without owner consent.
 Most properties are nominated by their property owner.
 When districts are nominated, private property owners are provided an opportunity to object by sending the State Historic Preservation Officer a notarized letter stating they are the owner of their parcel and wish to object.
+Federal regulations provide that properties can be listed only if a majority of their property owners do not formally object to the listing.
 Only if a majority of the owners send in such a letter will the district not be nominated.
 The nomination may still be submitted to obtain a formal Determination of Eligibility (DOE) to be listed.
 DOE’s provide the same protections given to listed properties, but do not provide eligibility for tax benefits.
 If a majority of property owners do not submit formal objections, all contributing properties (those that are considered historic and part of what makes the district eligible for listing) will be listed in the National Register, even if their owners formally objected.

 Q: Is there a deadline for submitting my nomination proposal?